wp-plugins/mygeopositioncom-geotags-geometatags/readme.txt

 == Upgrade Notice ==

+NEW: Displays a map of the geotagged location before/after/within the post
-Latest version also supports geo-feed-tags for newsfeeds.
+NEW: Renders geo-feed-tags for newsfeeds

 == Copyright info ==